Seoul, South Korea

 Read Noelle’s blog posts

 Hello World!
 I’m Noelle Schorn and I am currently in my 5th and final year of the Bachelor’s to Master’s program.
 I was lucky enough to find out about OT as a sophomore in high school after joining a club called Best Buddies.
 Imagine my excitement and sense of destiny when I found out that one of the world’s top OT programs was so close to home (I’m from Anaheim).
 I remember first Googling “Occupational Therapy” and thinking it was too good to be true.
 I connected with its blend of art and science and person-centered approach.
 As someone who always loved to try out different activities (from dance to martial arts, ceramics to roller-skating), I related to the emphasis on meaningful engagement and saw opportunity to learn alongside those I aim to serve.
-My love of OT has only grown since then I am grateful every day to be on this path.
+My love of OT has only grown since then and I am grateful every day to be on this path.

 2018–2019 Student Ambassadors | show

 Hi there!
 My name is Anijah Green and I’m from Los Alamitos, CA. I am currently getting my B.A. in Psychology with a Minor in Occupational Science at USC.
 I am also the current president of the Pre-OT Club at USC.
 I aspire to be a part of this holistic healthcare profession because it strives to ensure that people are able to engage in a meaningful life in their everyday activities.
 I really enjoy interacting with the people of occupational therapy because they are friendly and always ready to help in any way they can.
 Some of my favorite occupations include taking spontaneous road trips, finding new restaurants to try in Los Angeles, and traveling.
 I love to recommend good places to go for events and food in Los Angeles.
 Fight On!

 Read Antonietta’s blog posts